FortunateScallop/DFESW13-FinalProject/README.md

 ### Possible improvements for future revisions of the project.

 I may implement a basic front-end into this project in the future providing I learn how to do that first.
-The remaining core-functionality I would like to implement would be a second, related database where completed/paid for sessions would me automatically moved to.
+The remaining core-functionality I would like to implement would customer queries, and a second, related database where completed/paid for sessions would me automatically moved to.
-I would also like to add date started and date ended fields that would be time-stamped when a sessions is created and then when it is moved to the relationed database.
+I would also like to add date started and date ended fields that would be time-stamped when a sessions is created and then when it is moved to the relatied database.
-Moving to the database is something I'd like to have happen when the paid column = true.
+Moving to the database is something I'd like to have happen when the paid column is changed to true.

 Below is a diagram of the intended relationship between the car_parking and completed_sessions databases.